Published: 28 June 2024

 Can you remortgage at any time?

 Wondering when to start the remortgage process?
-Well, you can typically remortgage whenever you like, but there are a few things to keep in mind before you jump-start remortgaging your home!
+Well, you can typically remortgage whenever you like, but there's a few things to keep in mind before you go ahead and remortgage your home!
 These include:

 Before you start the process of remortgaging, you’ll need to find out when your current mortgage product expires.
 This gives you a good idea of when you’re free to remortgage.

-If your mortgage product hasn’t expired yet, you can still remortgage your home – but you’ll need to read the terms and conditions first to understand if there are any applicable charges.
-For example, some mortgage products involve early repayment charges, so read your terms and conditions with a fine toothcomb before doing anything.
+If your mortgage product hasn’t expired yet, you can still remortgage your home – but you’ll need to read the terms and conditions first to see if there's any applicable charges.
+For example, some mortgage products involve early repayment charges and some lenders will charge a mortgage exit fee.

 You’ll need to meet a lender’s exact remortgaging terms and criteria to lock in a new mortgage deal.